Airtel Uganda: History

-Airtel entered the Uganda Market on June 8, 2010 when Bharti Airtel acquired 16 Zain Africa operations.
+Airtel entered the Uganda market on June 8, 2010 when Bharti Airtel acquired 16 Zain Africa operations.
 In 2013, Airtel fully acquired Warid Telecom Uganda in the first ever in-country acquisition in the telecommunications sector.
-With this, Airtel further consolidated its position as the second largest mobile operator in Uganda with a combined customer base of over 7.4 million and market share of over 39% cementing its position as the number 2 mobile telephone network, behind market leader MTN Uganda.
+With this, Airtel further consolidated its position as the second largest mobile operator in Uganda with a combined customer base of over 7.4 million and market share of over 39 percent cementing its position as the number 2 mobile telephone network, behind market leader MTN Uganda.

 In 2018, Airtel hit the 10 million customer mark.
 This milestone cemented Airtel’s position as the fastest growing telecom in Uganda.
-In January 2019, Airtel Uganda achieved 100% 4G LTE across all its sites in Uganda, translating the national broadband policy into reality.
+In January 2019, Airtel Uganda achieved 100 percent 4G LTE across all its sites in Uganda, translating the national broadband policy into reality.
 The telco owns in excess of 2,000 masts in Uganda, as of April 2020.

 Overview

-Airtel Uganda, is one of the leading telecommunication service providers in Uganda, offering communication products and services; 2G, 3G and 4G wireless voice, data services and mobile commerce through Airtel Money.
+Airtel Uganda is one of the leading telecommunication service providers in Uganda, offering communication products and services; 2G, 3G and 4G wireless voice, data services and mobile commerce through Airtel Money.
 As of March 2021, the Uganda Communications Commission (UCC), estimated the number of subscribers to Airtel Uganda at 10 million out of the 28.3 million mobile network subscribers in the country.
-This translates into a 35.3 percent market share.
+This translated into a 35.3 percent market share.

 Airtel Money

+The Airtel Money platform is a primary contributor to financial inclusion and a key point for financial inclusion with over 5 million customers as at 31 March 2018.
 Airtel Uganda launched Mobile Commerce in 2012.
-Currently the Airtel Money platform is a primary contributor to financial inclusion and a key point for financial inclusion with over 5 million customers as at end of March 31, 2019.